PanicAtTheCisco/OSINT-Watchdog-Project/README.md

  Run `node .` in the terminal to start the script and it will start monitoring the channel.

  ## Website Watchdog
  This script is used to monitor a specific website page for Email Addresses and Domains and send the results to a slack webhook.
+It will also generate a wordlist of the site and send that to a slack webhook too.
  ### Dependencies
  First install the latest version of [Python](https://www.python.org/).
  Then run `pip install -r requirements.txt` in your preferred comand line.